sripplin/website/about.md

 ### Data Science / Analytics Engineering

 Data used to be the domain of IT.
 It was slow, boring, and inaccessible.
-In recent years, cloud storage/compute, easy access to ML models, and the Modern Data Stack have changed that.
+In recent years, cloud storage/compute, easy access to ML models, and the "Modern Data Stack" have changed that.
 Data is now fast, accessible, and endlessly fascinating.

-As someone who has always loved working with data to create knowledge and inform decisions, this change in the data ecosystem has been a treasure trove for me.
+As someone who has always loved working with data to create knowledge and inform decisions, this evolution in the data ecosystem has been a treasure trove for me.
 At the analytics/data science layer, I’ve studied and worked in areas including statistical modeling, predictive analytics, and natural language processing.
 And it has also enabled me to go down the stack into analytics engineering including data ingestion, data warehousing, and data modeling.

 One of my principal tenants has always been to do the work.
 Primary research over reading reports.
 Building my own models instead of relying on others.
 To me, this is the only way to truly understand and have differentiated and substantiated opinions.
 Whether it is working in growth or any other domain, being able to manage and understand the underlying data, as well as apply the right analytics and data science techniques, is a powerful source of value.

 ### Programming

-My go-to programming language is Python for the vast majority of my use cases (data science, analytics, API’s, creating tools, etc.).
-I also write a lot of SQL and have experience with R, HTML/CSS, and whatever else is needed.
+My go-to programming language is Python for the vast majority of my use cases (data science, analytics, data engineering, prototyping, feature development, etc.).
+I also write a lot of SQL and have experience with JS/TS, R, HTML/CSS, and am quick to learn whatever else is needed.

 Until recently, I’ve never thought of myself as a programmer.
 But after reflection, coding has been one of my superpowers my entire career.